shadowgamingyt98980-commits/WhatsApp-Discord-Terminal-/README.md

 ---

 ## 🛡️ License & Safety Disclaimer
 This repository is released under the **MIT License**.
 This project is completely independent, unendorsed by Meta Platforms Inc. or Discord Inc., and was built solely for local sandbox testing.
-Use responsibly.
+Use responsibly Or Not I Dont Give a F*ck.